jamesplease/redux-resource/INDEX.md

 ### Installation

-To install the latest stable version:
+To install the latest version:

 ```
-npm install --save resourceful-redux
+npm install --save redux-resource@2.0.0-beta
 ```

 ### Table of Contents

 * **[Quick Start](#quick-start)**

-  The quick start guide is a quick overview of basic Resourceful Redux usage.
+  The quick start guide is a quick overview of basic Redux Resource usage.

 * **[Introduction](/docs/introduction/README.md)**